 Google Photo gets new perks

-Amidst all the new hardware yesterday, Google announced some meaningful upgrades for its Photos service.
+Amidst all the new hardware, Google announced some meaningful upgrades for its Photos service.
 We already covered the addition of Chromecast support, as noted in our feature about the second-gen streaming dongle, but there's even more ahead.

 People labeling is a new feature being added to Android in the U.S. this week (and iOS and web soon thereafter), letting you create private tags for photos to help you find them later.
 And then shared albums are coming later this year on all platforms, letting you add friends, family, colleagues, and whoever else to your albums.
 Google's service already was pretty great after this year's rebranding, but it looks like it's going to keep getting better and better.